MP3 player with on-ear headphones and pre-loaded audio training guides.

 This doesn’t make the sound completely clear since some water still gets in if you dive, but it stays good enough even for listening to audio books.

-When you dive into the water sound volume always goes down, this happens with all waterproof headphones or MP3s, thankfully FX-Sport is loud enough to keep the volume high enough even underwater.
+When you dive into the water sound volume always goes down, this happens with all waterproof headphones or MP3.
+Thankfully FX-Sport is loud enough to keep the volume high enough even underwater.

 The overall sound quality is nothing special compared to regular headphones, but considering these are sports headphones you can swim with, the sound quality becomes an advantage.